Updated on 07 August 2020

 2. Prisoners with severe respiratory disease – for example, severe chronic obstructive pulmonary disease (COPD), asthma or cystic fibrosis (CF).

 3. Prisoners with Rare Diseases – for example, sickle cell anaemia.

 4. Pregnant women with cardiovascular disease.

 Prisoners who are asymptomatic and are currently cocooned within prisons are being facilitated with their statutory out-of-cell time, except in limited circumstances where a prisoner cannot avail of exercise for medical reasons.
 The number of television channels and national newspapers available to prisoners who are cocooning have also been increased.

-The Irish Prison Service has outlined plans for a phased recommencement of physical family visits to prisons commencing on Monday 20th July 2020.
+The Irish Prison Service began a phased recommencement of physical family visits to prisons on Monday 20th July 2020.

 Following Public Health advice, and owing to the restriction on movements announced by the Government in an effort to curtail the spread of Covid-19, physical family visits to prison were suspended on 27th March 2020 and replaced with a new system of video visits.

 The Irish Prison Service fully appreciates how important contact with family is to prisoners and has been committed to the early return of physical family visits as soon as it was considered safe to do so.